Sail Canada Courses

 day 1

 We meet at 9:30 am at the ferry terminal in Whaletown on Cortes Island and drive you to our sailboat.
-We start with a familiarization of the boat and its living quarters, a safety briefing, and start learning sailing terminology in practice while examining our sailboat.
-After checking the weather, going over the plan of our trip with some navigation basics, we discuss how to work together as crew and setoff, sailing around 25 nautical miles to our evening’s destination, the picturesque bay of Prideaux Haven.
+We start with a familiarization of the boat and its living quarters, a safety briefing, and begin learning sailing terminology in practice while examining our sailboat.
+After checking the weather and going over the plan of our trip with some navigation basics, we discuss how to work together as a crew and set off, sailing around 25 nautical miles to our evening’s destination, the picturesque bay of Prideaux Haven.

-After dinner, you will be able to relax, swim or explore the pristine natural shoreline by zodiac inflatable.
-Relaxing on deck, in your private cabin, or outside in the hammock, while the boat is gently rocking is a fantastic feeling and provides the best night’s sleep, which indeed will be well earned after such an exciting day.
+After dinner, you will be able to relax, swim, or explore the pristine natural shoreline by zodiac inflatable.
+Relaxing on deck, in your private cabin, or outside in the hammock while the boat gently rocks is a fantastic feeling and provides the best night’s sleep, which indeed will be well-earned after such an exciting day.

 day 2

-The next day, after breakfast, a good coffee and a weather assessment, we sail up north through scenic Homfray Channel.
+The next day, after breakfast and a good coffee, and a weather assessment, we sail up north through scenic Homfray Channel.

-Between June and September, we spend the evening and night in Toba Wilderness Marina, a very special small size marina accessible only by water, nestled at the foot of steep mountains in a picturesque bay at the mouth of Toba Inlet with spectacular mountain views in every direction.
-Here you will also be able to explore pristine forest trails and stretch your legs doing a short hike up to a cascading waterfall.
+Between mid-May and September, we spend the evening and night at Toba Wilderness Marina, a very special small-sized marina accessible only by water, nestled at the foot of steep mountains in a picturesque bay at the mouth of Toba Inlet with spectacular mountain views in every direction.
+Here, you will also be able to explore pristine forest trails and stretch your legs doing a short hike up to a cascading waterfall.

-In April and May, we will instead anchor nearby in pristine Walsh Cove marine park on the east side of West Redonda Island.
-In the evening we will hop into our zodiac-inflatable to pick our own mussels for the evening’s well-deserved dinner and to admire First Nations petroglyphs on the towering granite cliffs surrounding our anchorage.
+In April and until mid-May, we will instead anchor nearby in the pristine Walsh Cove Marine Park on the east side of West Redonda Island.
+In the evening, we will hop into our zodiac inflatable to pick our own mussels for the evening’s well-deserved dinner and to admire First Nations petroglyphs on the towering granite cliffs surrounding our anchorage.

 day 3

-On this day we spend a bit of time on theory, covering navigation, sailing theory, tides and currents, weather forecasting, and how to handle different types of emergencies.
+On this day, we spend some time on theory, covering navigation, sailing theory, tides and currents, weather forecasting, and how to handle different types of emergencies.

 We then put all of this into practice as we sail south to Von Donop (Háthayim) Inlet, a long, narrow sheltered anchorage on the northwestern tip of Cortes Island.
-On the way we also do more sailing maneuvers, and practice crew-overboard drills.
+On the way, we also practice more sailing maneuvers and crew-overboard drills.

-At our peaceful destination we enjoy a great dinner, possibly composed from our own harvested oysters or mussels, and we relish the evening with sights of wildlife, by exploring the inlet by dinghy, swimming in the warm waters, or just relaxing.
+At our peaceful destination, we enjoy a great dinner, possibly composed of our own harvested oysters or mussels, and we relish the evening with sights of wildlife, exploring the inlet by dinghy, swimming in the warm waters, or simply relaxing.

 day 4

 On day four, we head south through Sutil Channel.
-This day, starting with checking the weather and weighing the anchor and onwards, we put everything you learned into practice with the focus on experiencing everything hands-on, experimenting, learning from mistakes, and therefore becoming more independent allowing you to gain confidence in taking control of the vessel on the way to becoming a self-reliant skipper.
+Starting with checking the weather and weighing the anchor, we put everything you’ve learned into practice.
+The focus is on experiencing everything hands-on, experimenting, learning from mistakes, and therefore becoming more independent, allowing you to gain confidence in taking control of the vessel on the way to becoming a self-reliant skipper.

-The route we take is also a great place to search for and see humpback whales, orcas, and dolphins known to frequent theses nutrient rich waters as they gather to feed annually.
-We make a stop for lunch on the beautiful white-shell lined beach of Marina Island and in the evening anchor in picturesque Mansons Landing bay.
+The route we take is also a great place to search for and see humpback whales, orcas, and dolphins known to frequent these nutrient-rich waters as they gather to feed annually.
+We make a stop for lunch on the beautiful white-shell-lined beach of Marina Island, and in the evening, anchor in the picturesque Mansons Landing bay.
 The afternoon is spent going over the material and preparing together for our assessment the next day.

 day 5

-On our final day we practice docking maneuvers and go out for a final sail, planned by the students, spending time going over any theory or practical aspects we feel need strengthening.
+On our final day, we practice docking maneuvers and head out for a final sail, planned by the students.
+We spend time going over any theory or practical aspects we feel need strengthening.

-We celebrate our success over a final dinner together and conclude our trip in the evening at 5 pm at the arranged destination by our newly recognized Skippers and Crew.
+We celebrate our success over a final dinner together and conclude our trip in the evening at 5 pm at the arranged destination, with our newly recognized Skippers and Crew.

 Highlights